Udbhav-Teja/Sark-Tank-India/README.md

 **Introduction**

-Shark Tank US is a reality TV show that brings together aspiring entrepreneurs and a panel of successful business moguls, known as "Sharks", who have the means and expertise to invest in promising startup ventures.
+Shark Tank US is a reality TV show that brings together aspiring entrepreneurs and a panel of successful business personnel, known as "Sharks", who have the means and expertise to invest in promising startup ventures.

 The sharks were particularly interested in businesses that were focused on the health and wellness sector, as well as businesses that were using technology to solve real-world problems.
-Shark Tank India has had a significant impact on the Indian startup ecosystem, helping to raise awareness of entrepreneurship and providing a platform for startups to showcase their ideas.
+Shark Tank US has had a significant impact on the US startup ecosystem, helping to raise awareness of entrepreneurship and providing a platform for startups to showcase their ideas.
 The show has also helped to connect startups with investors, which has led to the funding of many new businesses.

 Here are some additional points from the text: